ccaballeroh/translatorship-attribution/README.md

-# Cohesive Markers
+# Discourse and Syntactic Markers as Features for Translatorship Attribution
-Repository for holding code for paper submitted to journal
+Repository for holding code for paper submitted to IEEE Access Journal

 There are two ways to reproduce the results: